anc5c07/anc5c07-site/_posts/2023-03-05-22ndfranklinmudslide.md

 - In the meantime, some [social media updates are here](https://twitter.com/VJKapur/status/1628513820082679811).

 ## Current Status
 There is a hearing scheduled for DOEE enforcement on 5/16/2023.
 There is an additional case by DCRA/DOB pending judge assignment after the church entered a `deny` plea.
+While these hearings are pending, Kelley Cislo from Councilmember McDuffie's office is working with DLCP on options regarding the operating capability of the church while these cases are ongoing

 In response to my own Illegal Construction Inspection request (case number `Z4N-PNN7U`) and subsequent photographic evidence of work being done sent to DOB on 2/22/2023, an additional stop-work order was issued by DOB on 2/23/2023.